NUR - Nursing

 Participation in scientific research activities is the focus of this course.
 Students who choose the research option in lieu of the thesis have the opportunity to learn from and participate with experienced researchers in research-related activities.
 Three credits taken during one semester Research Practicum Course.

 This course allows the family nurse practitioner to examine common health problems of the childbearing family, infant, child, and adolescent population.
 Emphasis is on health promotion and disease prevention using a developmental approach.
 Treatment modalities for primary health care needs are the focus.
-Three credits of theory and one credit of clinical.
+Three credits of theory and two credits of clinical.
 Prerequisite for NUR 830.

 This course allows the family nurse practitioner to examine common health problems of men and women from early adulthood through the geriatric population.
 Emphasis is on health promotion and disease prevention using a developmental approach.
 Treatment modalities for primary health care needs are the focus.
 Three credits of theory and one credit of clinical.
 Prerequisite for NUR 830.